 The school looks at what it is reasonable for you to afford and sets a fee accordingly.
 Some schools are able to offer greater bursary provision than others.

 At Christ’s Hospital School, a boarding school in Sussex, most of the pupils are on greatly reduced fees or pay nothing at all.

 Reigate Grammar School funds over 170 means tested bursaries each year and is committed to widening access through bursaries.
 The school sees this as part of its core moral purpose.
 Its award-winning Changing Lives philanthropic fundraising campaign was launched in 2014 and in addition to Reigate's continuing and growing general bursary support, the school launched the Nightingale Fund this year to provide bursaries for NHS and other care professionals, in recognition of their heroic efforts helping others during the pandemic.

 The details of fee assistance will always be found on the schools’ websites.
 If anything is not clear, contact the school’s admissions office.
 Some schools may require you to apply a long time in advance.

 Schools have different age points of entry such as age 5, 7, 11, 13, and 16.
 The numbers of bursaries and scholarships on offer vary according to age of entry but tend to be more numerous for older pupils.

 For families with low incomes, some schools have a fund which contributes to the costs of extras such as uniform, books and school trips.

-Scholarships are also available for pupils who are particularly strong either academically, or in music, sport or art.
+Scholarships are a form of financial aid available to pupils who are particularly strong either academically, or in music, sport or art.
 Both scholarships and bursaries can be awarded to children at the same time.
 Scholarships are not usually means-tested but instead based on the child's abilities.

-Scholarships are also available for pupils who are particularly talented.
+Scholarships are available for pupils who are particularly talented.